artemiusgreat/Yahoo-Options-Scanner/README.md

-# Options Scanner
+# Options Scanner [Work In Progress]

+Implementation of IB API that allows to find most profitable options by selected criteria.
+UI allows to download options for selected symbols and dates, save them to DB, and search for preferable option or their combination in DB.

+# Layers

+- Angular 6
+- Node JS
-Angular 6 - C# MVC - TWS API - Interactive Brokers
+- TWS API or Mongo DB
+- Interactive Brokers

-- IBScanner - Angular project, so run "npm i", then "ng serve", then open in browser at localhost:4000
-- IBLibrary and IBService should have reference to IBApi project that can be found in IB sample code
+# Requirements

+Everything is implemented in JS, so all working files are in the project IBScanner.
+Implementation in C# MVC is in progress.

+- Mongo DB needs to be started on port 6000
+- Angular UI should be started from the root of IBScanner with a command "ng serve"
+- Node JS server should be started from IBScanner => server with a command "ts-node server"

+UI should be available at http://localhost:4000